-Afraid this image is also a bit oversized.
-Which is a bit awkward, but I figured that it was better to clip the border than try to reduce it further.
+Afraid this image is a bit oversized.
+Which is somewhat awkward, but I figured that it was better to clip the border than try to reduce it further.
 It’s hard enough to see everything as it is.

-During the reveal, one of the reviewers said that she wished she could blow up an illustration and print it as a poster.
+During the reveal, one of the reviewers said that she wished she could blow up one of my illustrations and print it as a poster.
 Once I considered that, it seemed doable within reason.
 Most of my illos start out at 300ppi which is too big to post as an image on the internet, but large enough to export at a printable resolution in something like poster size.